u-quark/qmk_firmware/keyboards/dactyl-manuform/readme.md

 Flashing
 -------
-From the keymap directory run `make SUBPROJECT-KEYMAP-avrdude` for automatic serial port resolution and flashing.
+From the keymap directory run `make KEYMAP-avrdude` for automatic serial port resolution and flashing.
-Example: `make rev2-serial-avrdude`
+Example: `make default-4x5-avrdude`

 Choosing which board to plug the USB cable into (choosing Master)